 - ½ cup tightly packed torn cilantro leaves and stems

 - In a large skillet, heat oil over medium heat.
 Add peppers and onions and sauté until softened.
 Add black beans and taco seasoning; stir to combine.

 - Coat 2 sheet pans with nonstick cooking spray.
 Spread chips into an even layer on pan.
 Top with half of cheese, then with pepper and bean mixture, then top with remaining cheese.

 - Meanwhile, blend creamy cilantro lime drizzle ingredients together in a blender until combined and no large pieces of cilantro remain.
-Drizzle over nachos immediately prior to serving.
-Top with desired toppings.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.